-qdant Description The root element the beginning of th <arrayant> elemen</arrayant> of a QDANT file.
+qdant Description of a QDANT file.
 This element is required.
-It follows the XML declaration at ne file.
+It follows the XML declaration at he file.
 A basic <qdant> element contains 0 or 1 <layout> element and 1 or more nts.</layout></qdant> Attributes xmlns Namespace declaration (required) .
 It is possible to use a prefix to avoid name conflicts when embedding QuaDRiGa antennas in other XML formats.
 When using a prefix in XML, a namespace for the prefix must be defined.
 The namespace can be defined by an xmlns attribute in the start tag of an element (see example below).
 Elements layout A layout describes the organization of multiple array antennas into an object array (optional) .
 The containing integer numbers must match the id attributes of the <arrayant> elements.
-If objects are arranged as a matrix, <layout> contains column vectors where the elements are separated by a comma and the multiple vectors are separated by space.</layout></arrayant> arrayant The definition of the array antenna (required).
+If objects are arranged as a matrix, <layout> contains column vectors where the elements are separated by a comma and the multiple vectors are separated by space.</layout></arrayant> arrayant The definition of the array antenna (required) .